hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 Everyone starts off in the “egg” stage and has to act like eggs like being in a squatting position.
 Every “egg” will find another “egg” to play rock paper scissors with.
 Play rock paper scissors 3 times (one round) to see if either wins 2 out of 3.
-If not, play another round etc. until someone wins a round 2 out of 3.
+If not, play another round until someone wins a round 2 out of 3.
 The person that wins will then evolve into the next stage “monkey” and has to find another “monkey” to play rock paper scissors with.
 The “losing” person will remain an egg and find other eggs to play rock paper scissors with.
 The stages are egg to monkey to human then to divine being.
 In each stage, the “losing” person will de-evolve into the previous stage or if an egg will remain